radiantlogic-v8/documentation-new/home-pages/index.md

   > Learn how to optimize identity views including how to configure and manage persistent cache.

   > [Directory Stores](tuning/directory-stores)
-  > Learn about tuning properties for Directory Stores.
+  > Learn about tuning properties for RadiantOne directory stores.

 </section>